Comparison Guide

 A consultant might tell you "You should replatform to microservices."
 A fractional CTO would say "We are going to replatform to microservices.
 Here is the plan.
 I will lead the team through it and make sure it ships."

 This is not better or worse - it depends what you need.
 If you have strong internal leadership and just need expert input, a consultant is perfect.
 If you have a leadership gap and need someone to fill it, you need a fractional CTO.
+And if you are unsure which leadership role is missing, understanding the difference between a CTO and a VP of Engineering can help clarify which gap you are actually filling.

 Not Sure Which You Need?

 Book a free call.
 We will figure out together whether a fractional CTO or a different model is right for your situation.
+Not sure you can justify the cost?
+Read about why you might not need a full-time CTO.

 Book Discovery Call